RustCrypto/password-hashes/password-auth/README.md

 by enabling crate features.

-When multiple algorithms are enabled, it will still default to Argon2 for generate_hash, but will be able to verify password hashes from PBKDF2 and scrypt as well, if you have them in your password database.
+When multiple algorithms are enabled, it will still default to Argon2 for `generate_hash`, but will be able to verify password hashes from PBKDF2 and scrypt as well, if you have them in your password database.

 ## Minimum Supported Rust Version